top of page

 In the FLIP solver, I will use both the surface and the volume as possible collisions.
 Sometimes particles can fall between the mesh using a volume collision, so using both is a common workflow.

 Next, I create a DOP network and add two Static Object nodes- one for the surface collision, the other for the volume.
 We can use a Merge node to apply both surface and volume collisions to the simulation.
-The two should basically overlap, shown with the clipping blue/green collision guides below.
+The two should basically overlap, shown with the clipping blue/green collision guides below. **in the future I add thickness to the collision to avoid particles escaping**

 After setting up collisions, I set up a source using a basic sphere.
 Adding a Flip Source node, I set an initial velocity directing the points into the side of the glass.
 I also apply noise to create more variation in the stream.
 Using Attribute wrangles, the last thing I set for the source points is viscosity and density.
 At the source, the viscosity stays close to 0 and density to 1000 to act as water.